hyperledger/firefly/doc-site/docs/tutorials/chains/cardano.md

 ## Create the stack

-A Cardano stack can be run in two different ways; with a firefly
+A Cardano stack can be run in two different ways; using a local Cardano node, or a remote Blockfrost address.

 ### Option 1: Use a local Cardano node